Smiling Man

 Learn If You Are a Candidate Request a Dental Implant Consultation

-To discuss your replacement options for a missing tooth or teeth, schedule an appointment at our dental practice in Boston, MA.
+To discuss your replacement options for a missing tooth or teeth, schedule an appointment at our dental office in Boston, MA.
 At your consultation, Dr. Stein will review your medical history and thoroughly examine your teeth and jaw with advanced imaging technology.
 Based on the results, he can determine if implants are the right course of action for you.
 He can also determine where the implants and abutments should be placed for the best results.
 Based on his findings and the type of restoration you choose, Dr. Stein will prepare an implant treatment timeline to fit your needs.

 Call or request an initial consultation online today at our Boston, MA, practice to see if implants are the best course of treatment for you!